DiceDB/dice/README.md

 The above command will create a binary `dicedb-cli`.
 Execute the binary will start the CLI and will try to connect to the DiceDB server.

+## Want to contribute?

+We have multiple repositories where you can contribute.
+So, as per your interest, you can pick one and build a deeper understanding of the project on the go.

+- [dicedb/dice](https://github.com/dicedb/dice) for core database features and engine / Stack - Go
+- [dicedb/dicedb-cli](https://github.com/dicedb/dicedb-cli) command line interface for DiceDB / Stack - Go
+- [dicedb/dicedb-go](https://github.com/dicedb/dicedb-go) Go Client for DiceDB

 ## Essentials for Development